-In the third year of their studies, students take 15 CP from major-specific or major-related, advanced Specialization modules to consolidate their knowledge and to be exposed to state-of-the-art research in the areas of their interest.
-This curricular component is offered as a portfolio of modules, from which students can make free selections during their 5th and 6th semester.
+In the third year of studies, students take 15 CP from major-specific or major-related, advanced Specialization Modules to consolidate their knowledge and to be exposed to state-of-the-art research in the areas of their interest.
+This curricular component is offered as a portfolio of modules, from which students can make selections during their fifth and sixth semester.
+The default Specialization Module size is 5 CP, with smaller 2.5 CP modules being possible.